Racibórz

-Racibórz (/pl/, Ratibor, Ratiboř, Racibōr) is a city in Silesian Voivodeship in southern Poland.
+Racibórz (/pl/, Ratibor, Ratiboř) is a city in Silesian Voivodeship in southern Poland.
 It is the administrative seat of Racibórz County.

 With Opole, Racibórz is one of the historic capitals of Upper Silesia, being the residence of the Dukes of Racibórz from 1172 to 1521.

 Geography

 The city is situated in the southwest of the voivodeship on the upper Oder river, near the border with the Polish Opole Voivodeship and the Czech Republic.
 The Racibórz Basin (Kotlina Raciborska) forms the southeastern extension of the Silesian Lowlands, surrounded by the Opawskie Mountains in the west (part of the Eastern Sudetes), the Silesian Upland in the north, and the Moravian Gate in the south.
 The town centre is located about 75 km southwest of Katowice and about 160 km southeast of the regional capital Wrocław.

 As of 2019, the city has a population of approximately 55,000 inhabitants.
 From 1975 to 1998, it belonged to Katowice Voivodeship.